Blockchuan/Naive-work/README.md

 ...
 w.be familiar with ethereum
-w1.read the wiki and origin code w2.try to build the ethereum blockchain.
+w1.read the wiki and origin code.
+w2.try to build the ethereum blockchain.

 x.how to get data and clean data.